Pickleft/MC-Grabber/Readme.md

     * Replace `Account.json` In Your `.lunarclient\settings\game` Directory

 * Minecraft
-    * I am not sure but there is a mod that makes it possible.
+    * I am not sure but there is a mod that makes it possible. // dm me on discord if you know

 ## Authors